 - Internalize organizing principles by coaching and mentoring new organizers as defined by DART’s professional development plan

-- Develop advanced vision for building a self-sustaining and growing power base to effectively deal with broader issues of justice
+- Develop advanced vision for building a self-sustaining and growing congregation-based justice ministry organization to deal with issues of justice

-- Promote successful Lead Organizers into leadership roles among a number of DART organizations regionally
+- Promote successful Lead Organizers into leadership roles among DART organizations regionally